Canoeing at the 1980 Summer Olympics – Men's C-1 1000 metres: Heats

 Thirteen competitors were entered with one withdrawal and one disqualification.
-Held on July 31, the top three finishers in each heat moved on to the final with the others relegated to the semifinal.
+Held on July 31, 1980, the top three finishers in each heat moved on to the final with the others relegated to the semifinal.

+Heat 1

+Heat 2

 Lassen's disqualification was not disclosed in the official report.

 Semifinal

 Taking place on August 2, the top three finishers in the semifinal advanced to the final.

+Semifinal

 Final

 The final took place on August 2.